liximomo/vscode-sftp/README.md

 Allows you to optionally edit upload a file to the remote directory after it saves locally.
 This allows you to edit more or less directly on the server similar to WinScp or other similar programs.

 Very powerful, with smart features.
-Very simple, requires just three lines of config!
+Very simple, requires just three lines of configuration!
 Very fast, finished in a blink.

 - Features
   - [Browser remote with Remote Explorer](#remote-explorer)